JasselD/JasselNotes/COMP607/Business Continuity.md

 	- Example: In a database cluster, the private cluster connection enables the replication of data between nodes and ensure that all the servers stay in sync

 **How public and private cluster connections work together
+- Public cluster connection: Handles all external traffic, such as users accessing a web application or service
+- Private cluster connection: Manages internal communicati